Alex Burrows scores twice in Senators debut; Ottawa beats Avalanche

+It doesn’t matter what team he’s playing for, Alex Burrows has the same strategy for scoring.
-Alex Burrows scored twice in his debut with the Ottawa Senators and led his new club to a 2-1 win over the Colorado Avalanche on Thursday.

-Burrows was traded by the Vancouver Canucks to Ottawa on Monday in exchange for prospect Jonathan Dahlen.
+Burrows scored twice in his debut with the Senators and led his new club to a 2-1 win over the Colorado Avalanche on Thursday.
+He was traded by the Vancouver Canucks to Ottawa on Monday in exchange for prospect Jonathan Dahlen.
 Burrows had played his previous 822 games with the Canucks.

+His first goal was on a seemingly harmless shot from low in the face-off circle.

+“It’s just getting pucks on net.
+If you keep doing the right things over and over you’re going to get results,” said Burrows, who was impressed with the play of his new teammates.
+“That’s one thing we used to talk about in Vancouver, getting pucks on net, and it’s the same message here in Ottawa.

+“I said (Thursday) morning it would be the best day if we could win, and we found a way to get it done.
+I was really impressed by the way everyone competed, blocking shots and paying the price.
+I like the way we played.
+There’s a lot of good players here and if we play the right way we’ll have success.”
-Mike Hoffman had two assists for the Senators (34-22-6), while Craig Anderson had a relatively quiet night needing to make only 22 saves.

-He did make a great right-pad stop off John Mitchell who was alone in tight on Anderson early in the third period.
+Hoffman had two assists for the Senators (34-22-6), while Craig Anderson had a relatively quiet night needing only 22 saves for the win.
+He did, however, make a great right-pad stop off John Mitchell who was alone in tight on Anderson early in the third period.

 Rene Bourque scored the lone goal for the Avalanche (17-42-3), who were kept in the game with a strong performance from Calvin Pickard who made 40 saves.